 Working with Views

 Views package complex queries into reusable, read-only virtual tables.
-They are perfect for the University schema when different audiences need simplified snapshots of the same underlying data.
+They are perfect for the marketplace schema when different audiences need simplified snapshots of the same underlying data.

 Learning Goals

-- Create views to present student, course, and enrollment data
+- Create views to present customer, order, and product data

 - Understand view maintenance (